jasonmccreary/blog-posts/2012-10-09-install-apache-php-mysql-mac-os-x.md

 **Note**: There are many ways to solve permission issues.
 I have provided this as the *easiest* solution, not the *best*.

 ## Install PHPMyAdmin
 Unless you want to administer MySQL from the command line, I recommend installing [PHPMyAdmin][4].
-I won&rsquo;t go into the details.
+I won't go into the details.
 Read the installation guide for more information.
 I install utility applications in the default directory.
 That way I can access them under, in this case, <http://localhost/phpmyadmin>.

     cd /Library/WebServer/Documents/
     tar -xvf ~/Downloads/phpMyAdmin-3.5.2.2-english.tar.gz